The Heritage Center joins in the commemoration of the 250th anniversary of the Declaration of Independence with a year of exhibits and programs.

 Drawing upon our deep and colorful collection of fraktur, we will exhibit a selection of about 40 fraktur produced during the American Revolutionary period, 1763–1787.

-Evolution of the Pennsylvania Longrifle - Early Years
+Southeastern Pennsylvania Longrifle - The Early Years

 July 18, 2026–October 18, 2026

 Long-rifles were finely crafted works of art that developed from the European tradition and had beautiful relief and incised carving.
 On loan from collectors, the long-rifles will showcase the workmanship and origins of these firearms.
+Produced in collaboration with the Kentucky Rifle Foundation.

 Programs